thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/57ZyROA.png)

-As you can see, there are already three databases inside the default PostgreSQL cluster.
+As you can see, there are already a few databases inside the default PostgreSQL cluster.

-1. `postgres`
-1. `template0`
-1. `template1`

 The `postgres` database was created when the PostgreSQL cluster was initialized.
 This database is meant to be the default database for users and applications.
 You can use it as a scratch pad when you're experimenting with new database concepts.